cass-kul/cass-kul.github.io/_exercises/os.md

 </center>

 RISC-V offers three privilege levels or *modes*:
 * **Machine Mode**: Machine mode is usually used during the boot of a machine.
-It has full access to the machine and the exeucution of any instruction is allowed.
+It has full access to the machine and the execution of any instruction is allowed.

 * **Supervisor Mode**: Supervisor mode allows the execution of most instructions, but not all of them.
 This mode is typically used when the kernel executes.